 Frequently Asked Questions

 Start here with some FAQs we see time and time again.
-This list will grow as we edge towards the opening date of our comp and we remember more info you need!
-Feel free to send your questions to firstname.lastname@example.org so they can be added to this page and help a fellow entrant.
+Feel free to send your questions to email@example.com so they can be added to this page and help a fellow entrant.
 All for one and one for all!

 How does the State Awards and APPA amalgamation work?
 Do I need to enter twice, once for each comp?